-You are cordially invited to attend the annual meeting of shareholders of Corby Distilleries Limited, which will be held on Wednesday, November 10, 2010, at 11:00 a.m.
-(Toronto time), at the TSX Broadcast Centre, The Exchange Tower, 130 King Street West, Toronto, Ontario.
+You are invited to attend the annual meeting of shareholders of Corby Distilleries Limited, which will be held on Wednesday, November 9, 2011, at 11:00 a.m.
+(Toronto time), at the TIFF Bell Lightbox, Reitman Square, 350 King Street West, Toronto, Ontario, in Cinema 4.